surojitchowdhury/coding-exercise/csharp/README.md

    This should display the version number of the installed .NET SDK.

 4. If you encounter any issues, refer to the official .NET documentation for troubleshooting: https://docs.microsoft.com/en-us/dotnet/

+#### Option 2: Using Dev Containers (Recommended)

+If you're using Visual Studio Code or another IDE that supports Dev Containers, you can use the included `.devcontainer` files to set up a consistent development environment:

+1. Ensure you have Docker installed on your system.

+2. Install the "Remote - Containers" extension in VS Code.

+3. Open the project folder in VS Code.

+4. When prompted, click "Reopen in Container" or use the command palette (F1) and select "Remote-Containers: Reopen in Container".

+5. VS Code will build the Docker container and set up the development environment with all necessary dependencies.

+6. Once the container is built, you can use the integrated terminal in VS Code to run commands like `dotnet build` and `dotnet run`.

+Using Dev Containers ensures that all developers work with the same environment, regardless of their local setup, and makes it easier to get started with the project quickly.

 ## Getting Started